-A Channel displays a sequence of content and display images and videos, but could also display a website or a single-page application.
+A Channel displays a sequence of content (images and videos) and also displays a website or a single-page application.

-This page shows creating and managing channels for Screens.
+This page shows creating and managing channels for AEM Screens.

 Once you create your project for AEM Screens, follow the steps below to create a new Channel for your project:

 Select the Adobe Experience Manager link (top left) and then Screens.
 Alternatively, you can navigate directly to